-1.5.
-Audience to Address the Council
+1.4.
+Audience to Address the Committee

-This is an opportunity for members of the community to address the committee concerning items not on the agenda.
+This is the opportunity for members of the community to address the committee concerning items not on the agenda.
 Persons addressing the Committee will be allowed a maximum of three (3) minutes for their presentation.
-The chair may establish a maximum speaking time for any item.
 Persons may not yield their time to another speaker (Gov. Code § 54954.3)